Publicspac3/MainMenuFOVChanger/README.md

 https://github.com/Martinii89/BakkesmodPluginTemplate

-Normal FOV is just arbitrary
+Normal FOV is just arbitrary.

-downloading source is kinda broken but the main files are there; the ones that are missing are the bakkesmod and gui files afaik

 You also might need to load the plugin, to do this, press f2 -> plugins -> plugin manager (beta) -> open plugin manager -> click the box next to "MainMenuFOVChanger"